Kehlani: 20182023: It Was Good Until It Wasn't and Blue Water Road

-On January 28, 2020, Kehlani was featured on Canadian singer Justin Bieber's promotional single, "Get Me", from his fifth studio album, Changes.
+On January 28, 2020, Kehlani guest-featured on singer Justin Bieber's promotional single "Get Me" from his fifth studio album, Changes.
 They were also set to be a supporting act alongside American rapper and singer Jaden Smith for Bieber's Changes Tour, which was pushed back due to the COVID-19 pandemic.
-The tour was pushed back to 2022 and renamed the Justice World Tour to support both Changes and its successor, Bieber's sixth studio album, Justice (2021), but Kehlani was no longer an opening act.
+The tour was pushed back to 2022 and renamed the Justice World Tour to support both Changes and its successor, Bieber's sixth studio album, Justice (2021), although Kehlani was dropped as an opening act.
 Kehlani released their second studio album, It Was Good Until It Wasn't on May 8, 2020.
 It debuted at number two on the US Billboard 200, based on 83,000 album-equivalent units earned (including 25,000 copies of pure album sales).

 In September 2020, Kehlani recorded songs for the deluxe version of It Was Good Until It Wasn't.
 However, after the session they decided that the songs would fit better on a separate project, and began working on their third studio album, Blue Water Road.
-On September 14, 2021, Kehlani revealed the teaser for Blue Water Road, and announced that the album will be released late that year.
+On September 14, 2021, Kehlani revealed the teaser for Blue Water Road, and announced that the album will be released later that year.
 The album's lead single "Altar" was released on September 15.
 The second single, "Little Story", was released on February 24, 2022.
-On March 24, Kehlani took to their Instagram that their album would be released April 29.
-The following week, the singer released "Up at Night", featuring Justin Bieber, as the third single from the album.
+On March 30, Kehlani released "Up at Night", featuring Justin Bieber, as the third single from the album, while the album was confirmed for an April 29 release.

+To support the album, Kehlani embarked on the Blue Water Road Trip tour in the US and Europe from July to December 2022.
+The tour had opening acts Rico Nasty and Destin Conrad.
+In 2023, Kehlani was the headliner for concert performances at the 2023 WNBA All-Star Game and the 2023 MLS All-Star Game.